Wong-Kai-Xian/CVE_Threat_Intelligence_Toolkit/README.md

 - **CVE Behavior Extractor:** Uses LLMs to analyze Procmon logs and automatically extract key exploit behaviors related to specific CVEs.

+## CVE Search Tool Design

+---

+The **CVE Search Tool** is a core component designed to provide comprehensive information about a CVE, including related MITRE ATT&CK techniques, and help analysts reconstruct the vulnerability context.

+### Overview

+- When a user inputs a CVE ID, the system retrieves the CVE description from the **CVELIST GitHub repository**.
+- To provide related MITRE ATT&CK mappings, the tool uses the **Gemini 2.5 Pro** LLM for extraction.

+### Mapping Methodology

+The CVE description is categorized into three technique types:

+1. Exploitation Technique
+2. Primary Technique
+3. Secondary Technique

+This follows the methodology from the [Center for Threat-Informed Defense's Mappings Explorer](https://center-for-threat-informed-defense.github.io/mappings-explorer/about/methodology/cve-methodology/).

+### Processing Steps

+1. **LLM Extraction:** Gemini 2.5 Pro extracts sentences relevant to each technique category.
+2. **Embedding & Similarity Search:** Sentences and MITRE techniques are encoded with Sentence-BERT and compared using FAISS to find top similar techniques.
+3. **LLM Reasoning:** Gemini 2.5 Pro selects the best techniques based on the description context.

+---

+### Why This Approach?

+- Ensures accuracy by combining LLMs and similarity search.
+- Maintains up-to-date technique mappings despite LLM knowledge cutoffs.
+- Aligns with industry-recognized methodology.